Here are some frequently asked questions (FAQ) about estate planning updated for 2023:

 What is “Probate?”

-Probate is simply the administrative process by which the court oversees the distribution and administration of a deceased person’s assets.
-The assets subject to probate are typically those owned in the sole name of the deceased which do not pass to anyone by a beneficiary designation (example: life insurance) or by co-ownership (example: joint accounts with rights of survivorship or spouses who own real estate together).
-Just because someone has a Last Will does not avoid probate, in fact simply having a Last Will which designates where assets go upon a person’s death will actually ensure that those solely owned assets are subject to the rules, timelines, costs, and court oversight of probate.
+Probate is simply the administrative process by which the court oversees the distribution and administration of a deceased person’s assets, ensuring the payment of debts and property transfer of ownership.
+The assets subject to probate are typically those owned in the sole name of the deceased which do not pass to anyone by a beneficiary designation (example: life insurance or retirement accounts) or by co-ownership (example: joint accounts with rights of survivorship or spouses who own real estate together).
+Just because someone has a Last Will does not avoid probate, in fact simply having a Last Will which designates where assets go upon a person’s death will actually ensure that those solely owned assets are subject to the rules, timelines, costs and court oversight of probate.

 Should I give away part of my estate before my death to reduce the taxes on my beneficiaries or avoid depletion of those assets should I require nursing home care?

 What are trusts?
 Do I need one?

-Trusts can also help avoid federal estate taxation of larger estates if used properly in estate plans and assist beneficiaries in maintaining eligibility for certain public benefits like Medicaid or SSI.
-Often trusts are not properly funded during one’s lifetime, so the benefits outlined above are lost or there are misunderstandings about the actual benefits a certain type of trust will provide or the purpose for establishing it in the first place.
+Trusts can also help avoid federal estate taxation of larger estates if used properly in estate plans and assist beneficiaries in maintaining eligibility for certain public benefits like Medicaid or SSI in more moderate estates.
+All of these benefits are dependent upon the type of trust put in place and how it is administered in accordance with the goals for which it was drafted.
+Often trusts are not properly funded during one’s lifetime, so the probate-avoidance benefits outlined above are lost or there are misunderstandings or assumptions made about the actual benefits a certain type of trust will provide or the purpose for establishing it in the first place.

 How can I limit or avoid inheritance tax paid by my family?